Teun/SnappetChallenge/NarrativePlan.md

 	- Display line graph or bar chart of progress over time.
 This should contain overall data and per subject/domain data.
 It's unlikely that I'll ever get to this, so I'll define it in more depth when necessary.

 The daily summary view (except perhaps the pie chart) is where I believe the highest value lies.
-Dit is wat de leerkracht het meesten gebruikten zou.
+Dit is wat de leerkracht het meesten zou gebruiken.
 The student view would be of next-highest value.
 Ideally, I would run my value prioritization past the users (a product owner would likely be involved here) to ensure that I had it correct, but that won't be done here.

 So I'm going reach for my Agile experience and create a backlog of features to implement in order of highest to lowest value.
 It will likely be more fine-grained that what you see here.
 See the [Snappet Challenge Backlog](backlog.md) to look at what I came up with.